 Read National Geographic Little Kids First Big Book of Dinosaurs.
 Practice pronouncing the different dinosaur names (it’s harder than it sounds!).

 Activity 2: Let’s get some letter writing practice with this sensory idea.
-Print these egg letter cards (the post calls them chicken eggs, but for our activity, they’re dinosaur eggs!) and cut them out.
+Print these egg letter cards and cut them out.
 (You may want to laminate if possible to extend the life of the cards.)
 Fill a shallow baking dish or sensory bin with half an inch of sand.
 Then, present your child with the letter cards and let them practice writing each one in the sand with their finger or a stick.
 Don’t worry if they don’t want to do every letter!
 Start with D since it’s our letter of the week, and then let them do as many as they have interest in.
 End with some free play using your dinosaur figurines in the sand.

 Read Here We Go Digging Today, and get ready for some exploration of your own!